Smeets & Graas logo

 • In cases of fatigue: Vitamins B2, B3, B5, B6, folic acid, B12 and vitamin C are essential.
 Also, iron or magnesium deficiency can cause fatigue symptoms.
 In persistent fatigue, it is advisable to consult a physician.

-• For hair loss: Dull hair or hair loss can improve with vitamins A and B, and minerals such as zinc, selenium, iron and copper.
+• For hair: For maintaining strong and shining hair vitamins A and B, and minerals such as zinc, selenium, iron and copper can offer support.
 Use a multivitamin with active vitamins and easily absorbable minerals.

 • During pregnancy: All vitamins are important, but especially especially folic acid and vitamin D. Folic acid promotes healthy baby development, while vitamin D contributes to the development of strong bones and teeth.